 Swiss Re AG (SSREF) Gets a Buy Rating from Berenberg Bank

-In a report released yesterday, Michael Huttner CFA from Berenberg Bank maintained a Buy rating on Swiss Re AG (SSREF), with a price target of CHF99.00.
+Berenberg Bank analyst Michael Huttner CFA maintained a Buy rating on Swiss Re AG (SSREF) yesterday and set a price target of CHF99.00.
 The company’s shares closed last Thursday at $91.65.

 According to TipRanks.com, CFA is a 4-star analyst with an average return of 11.5% and a 75.9% success rate.
 CFA covers the Financial sector, focusing on stocks such as Zurich Insurance Group, Swiss Life Holding AG, and Hiscox.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Swiss Re AG with a $103.86 average price target, implying a 13.3% upside from current levels.
+Currently, the analyst consensus on Swiss Re AG is a Moderate Buy with an average price target of $103.86, which is a 13.3% upside from current levels.
 In a report issued on January 20, Citigroup also maintained a Buy rating on the stock with a CHF95.10 price target.

 See today’s analyst top recommended stocks >>